-Köppe and colleagues (2017) suggest a fresh look at hybrid education that utilizes educational design patterns (Köppe, Nørgård & Pedersen (2017).
-Hybrid education is “the use of educational design patterns that actively strive to cut across, circumventing or upheave traditional dichotomies within education such as physical-digital, academic-nonacademic, online-offline, formal-informal, learning-teaching and individual-collective.
-In doing so, hybrid education invites uncertainty, open-endedness, risk-taking, experimentation, critical creativity, disruption, dialogue and democracy (back) into the heart of education” (Köppe et al., p.
-1).
-Their definition provides tools for the teacher planning her lessons to utilize educational design patterns.
+Köppe, Nørgård, and Pedersen (2017) suggest a fresh look at hybrid education that utilizes educational design patterns.
+According to them, Hybrid education is

+the use of educational design patterns that actively strive to cut across, circumvent or upheave traditional dichotomies within education such as physical-digital, academic-nonacademic, online-offline, formal-informal, learning-teaching and individual-collective.
+In doing so, hybrid education invites uncertainty, open-endedness, risk-taking, experimentation, critical creativity, disruption, dialogue and democracy (back) into the heart of education. (p.
+1, emphasis original)

+Their definition provides tools for the teacher planning his or her lessons to utilize educational design patterns.
 The practical aspect of the definition is the use of design patterns into which every teacher can mold their subject material and learning goals.
 Within these design patterns there is a continuum, from traditional teaching to educational methods in the digital age.
-Köppe’s definition reflects critical pedagogy, utilizing democratic values that seem to have been neglected in traditional learning methods.
+Köppe et al.’s definition reflects critical pedagogy, utilizing democratic values that seem to have been neglected in traditional learning methods.
 It attempts to break down a homogenous reality into multiple meanings and possibilities.
 The result is an eclectic, multi-dimensional reality with a broader pedagogical potential.
-This potential may be realized through the choice and combination of dimensions and is repeatedly redefined within a design pattern for learning (Köppe et. al 2017).
+This potential may be realized through the choice and combination of dimensions and is repeatedly redefined within a design pattern for learning (Köppe et al., 2017).

 Hybrid as fluid

-So far, the discussion of hybridity, both hybrid as blended and hybrid as a space of merging interactions, has dealt with the way in which hybrid addresses learning as a part of a formal framework, which is usually bound by systems, circumstances and constraints such as place, time, and budget.
-Institutions need to translate learning to the framework and the learners’ needs such as, degree certificate, curricula, goals, assignments, and grades.
-Whether face-to-face or digitally, institutions use various systems to monitor students' learning processes, and determine academic eligibility accordingly.
+So far, the discussion of hybridity, both hybrid as blended and hybrid as a space of merging interactions, has dealt with the way in which the term “hybrid” addresses learning as a part of a formal framework, usually bound by systems and circumstances, and constraints such as place, time, and budget.
+Institutions need to translate learning to the framework and learner needs such as degree certificates, curricula, goals, assignments, and grades.
+Whether f2f or digitally, institutions use various systems to monitor students’ learning processes, and determine academic eligibility accordingly.

 However, hybrid in its fluid meaning emphasizes something else.
-It is the learners' choice that crosses boundaries rather than constraint.
-The choice is the result of an independent will of a person and is not dictated by institutions or prescribed rules.
+It is the learners’ choice that crosses boundaries, rather than constraints.
+The choice is the result of individual motivation and is not dictated by institutions or prescribed rules.
 True choice is possible only when there are no boundaries, or more precisely, when boundaries are blurred.
-Only then the individual can be fully autonomous.
+Only then can the individual be fully autonomous.
 In this sense, hybrid has the characteristics of self-regulated learning.

-“Fluids, [..] neither fix space nor bind time” suggests Bauman (2013), describing a characteristic of this era.
+“Fluids, […] neither fix space nor bind time,” suggests Bauman (2013), describing a characteristic of this era.
 Fluids are constantly ready to change form, and thus space is not a constraint for them, but they are affected by time.
-Such is hybrid learning at this time (Fig 4).
+Such is hybrid learning at this time (see Fig. 4).

-Figure 4 Colourful fluid mixing in Fluid Simulation app, hybrid as fluid.
+Figure 4 Colorful fluid mixing in Fluid Simulation app, hybrid as fluid.